EXCLUSIVE-EU seeks more Moderna COVID-19 vaccines, eyes deals with Valneva, Novavax | Health

 The European Union is in talks with Moderna to order more of its COVID-19 vaccine despite the company seeking a higher price, and is also trying to close COVID-19 vaccine deals with Valneva and Novavax, according to two EU officials and an internal document.

-That complicated the negotiations, the official said.
+That complicated negotiations, the official said.
 Neither official said how many doses the EU was seeking.

-Moderna did not comment on the EU talks or pricing details.
-The European Commission, which coordinates EU talks with vaccine makers, did not immediately respond to requests for comment.
+Moderna and the European Commission, which coordinates EU talks with vaccine makers, declined to comment.
+The EU sought a price of below $25 per dose for its first contract with Moderna, an EU negotiator told Reuters in November.
+The agreed price has not been disclosed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)